neusse/micropython_ir/RECEIVER.md

  2. `callback` is the user supplied callback.
  3. `*args` Any further args will be passed to the callback.

-The user callback takes the following args:
+The user callback is a soft interrupt service routine receiving the following args:
  1. `data` (`int`) Value from the remote.
 Normally in range 0-255.
 A value < 0 signifies an NEC repeat code.
  2. `addr` (`int`) Address from the remote.